TFP / TFCD Tips for Models & Photographers

 Most TFCD models are already approached by other photographers.

 In these days, every girl can be a "model" and every camera owner can be a "photographer"; there are many models and photographers.
-Every hobbyist photographer has probably approached countless number of girls and thus you can be assured that the girl you are approaching is likely already being approached by many other photographers as long as she has more than an average look.
+Every hobbyist photographer has probably approached countless number of girls and thus you can be assured that the girl you are approaching is likely already being approached by many other photographers as long as she has more than an average look or she has posted sexy photographs in her social media account.
+It is a human nature that when you are too spoilt for choices, you will not cherish everyone.

 If the TFCD model cannot afford the time to even show you photos of the outfit before the shoot, don't expect anything from her at all.

 It takes just a few minutes to snap a shot of the outfit and send you via Whatsapp or Facebook Messenger.
-If the model cannot even spend such time, do you think she can afford hours of time for the actual shoot?
+If the model cannot even spend such time, do you think she can afford hours of her time for the actual shoot?
 Even if she eventually turns up for the shoot, trust me, there is a high chance for problems to emerge.
+She is just not a team-player.

 Most TFCD models are not your photography admirers but just looking for FREE photos.